etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_field_to_a_Window_Tab.md

   - UI Design
   - Application Dictionary
   - Modules
+title: How to Add a Field to a Window Tab
 ---

-# How to add a field to a Window Tab
+# How to Add a Field to a Window Tab

 ## Overview